 - 1/2 cup warm water (110° to 115°)

 - 3 garlic cloves

 - 3 to 4 sprigs fresh parsley

 - 1. Preheat oven to 450°.
-Place soup bones in a large roasting pan.
-Bake, uncovered, 30 minutes.
+In a large roasting pan, bake soup bones, uncovered, 30 minutes.
 Add carrots, celery and onions.
 Bake 30 minutes; drain fat.

 - 2. Using a slotted spoon, transfer bones and vegetables to a large Dutch oven.
-Add warm water to roasting pan; stir to loosen browned bits from pan.
+Add warm water to roasting pan; stir to loosen browned bits.
 Transfer pan juices to Dutch oven.
 Add seasonings and enough cold water just to cover.
 Slowly bring to a boil, about 30 minutes.
-Reduce heat; simmer, uncovered, 4-5 hours, skimming the surface as foam rises.
-If necessary, add hot water during the first 2 hours to keep ingredients covered.
+Reduce heat; simmer, uncovered, 4-5 hours, skimming foam.
+If necessary, add water during first 2 hours to keep ingredients covered.